ZackMattor/clipper/README.md

 - A form for kicking off new extractions (subset of the CLI/API flags).
 - A sortable, filterable gallery of every clip, complete with cover thumbnails, summaries, and direct download links (powered by `GET /api/clips`).
-- A per-folder source picker (default: all) mirrors the `srcMedias` option, so you can kick off runs for specific movies without constructing API calls by hand.
+- A per-folder source picker (selection required) mirrors the `srcMedias` option, so you can kick off runs for specific movies without constructing API calls by hand.
 - Cover and video links point to the static `/clips/...` assets, so you can preview or share results without touching the filesystem.

 API-triggered runs default to verbose ffmpeg logging (`ffmpegVerbose=true`, `ffmpegStats=true`) so you’ll see detailed status lines in the Nest console while jobs are running.